Cybersecurity

 To define this further, cybersecurity is responsible for:

-Through 24/7 network monitoring, cybersecurity professionals are able to identify and neutralize threats quickly and efficiently.
+• Threat hunting and detection: Through 24/7 network monitoring with detection and response, cybersecurity professionals are able to identify and neutralize threats quickly and efficiently.

-After calling out a threat, cybersecurity teams actively respond through a variety of proactive defense tactics that work to isolate and eliminate attacks or malicious activity.
+• Threat response: After calling out a threat, cybersecurity teams actively respond through a variety of proactive defense tactics that work to isolate and eliminate attacks or malicious activity.

-Risk audits and penetration testing are used by cybersecurity professionals to identify gaps and weak points in the existing network.
+• Risk audits and penetration testing: Risk audits and penetration testing are used by cybersecurity professionals to identify gaps and weak points in the existing network.
 This gives a cybersecurity team a really strong overview of the networks security as it stands, and provides insight into how it should be properly fortified.

-Incident response plans are often designed by a vCISO (virtual Chief Information Security Officer).
+• Incident response plans: Incident response plans are often designed by a vCISO (virtual Chief Information Security Officer).
 It’s a plan of action to employ in the event of a specific but hypothetical cyberattack situation.
-By covering something like a ransomware attack through an incident response plan with your vCISO, you’ll prepare yourself and your team in the case of an actual attack.
+By covering something like a ransomware attack through an incident response plan with your vCISO, you’ll be better prepared in case of an actual attack.

 This should demonstrate how cybersecurity practices live on top of and enhance IT security measures in a complimentary way.